manoshreecs/responsive-webpage/README.md

 # Responsive Web Design Projects

-This repository contains projects I built while learning **Responsive Web Design, HTML, CSS, and JavaScript**.
+This repository contains projects I built while learning **Responsive Web Design, HTML, CSS.
 All projects are fully responsive, accessible, and designed to work on multiple devices and screen sizes.

 ---